jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 < P: Two layer tree out. >
 < P: Type tree out heffed op. >

-That way the three hierarchies can be made independent of eachother.
-The example above is a perfect way for part of the branch out, that the containment structure imposes, to be lifted, anulled, ignored.
+That way the three hierarchies can be made independent of each other.
+The example above is a perfect way for part of the branch out, that the containment structure imposes, to be lifted, annulled, ignored.
 In the case above, the type structure ignores the split up in A, B, C, D and E. A, B, C, D and E are still separate objects: the object structure still makes a split up, but the type structure does not make a split up.

 The example above, though, does not establish convergence in the type structure.
 The type structure is as follows: